skycoin/skywire/skywire-specs/README.md

 The *Route Setup Node* (located within the `skywire/pkg/node` module) uses *Transport Manager* internally and is responsible for propagation of routing rules to nodes along the *Route*. *Route Setup Node* should be only addressed by a public key and should work over dmsg transport using multiple channels.
 Each channel can be used to issue route setup commands by initiator.
 For *Loop* setup requests *Visor* will be an initiator, for *Rule* setup related operations *Route Setup Node* will be a channel initiator. *Route Setup Node* is only responsible for handling *Foundational Packets* and doesn't perform any forwarding functions.

-# App Node
+# App Node or Skywire Visor

-An App Node is a node that is part of the Skywire network and is represented by a key pair (using the `secp256k1` curve).
+An App Node or Skywire Visor is a node that is part of the Skywire network and is represented by a key pair (using the `secp256k1` curve).
 It handles Transports to remote nodes, sets up routes and loops (via Routing Rules and interaction with the *Route Setup Node*), and manages Apps.

 Each App is it's own executable that communicates with an *App Node* using a pair of *POSIX* pipes.
 Piped connection is setup on *App* startup and inherited by a forked *App* process using file descriptor `3` and `4`.
 Setup process for a forked *App* is handled by the `app` package.